 Signs will lead you to the King and Queen Seat, so as long as you get to the parking lot of the picnic area you should have no trouble finding it.
 From here it is a short, mostly level, easy hike.
 The trail ends at the King and Queen Seat, and in order to get the best view you will need to do a very small amount of climbing on/over the rocks.
 It is nothing intense, but you’ll want to leave any unnecessary gear behind and keep everything else in a backpack so you can have your hands free.
 There is a 190-foot drop from the edge of the rocks, so be careful.
 Near the edge you can get a photo of the rock formation as it juts out.
 When you walk out onto it you can get a nice view of the surrounding area.
 This is a great place to visit in the fall when the leaves are changing color.

 Here are a few things that you will want to take with you to Rocks State Park

 You’ll need a sturdy tripod to get a good photo at Kilgore Falls.
 Even on sunny days there is a good bit of shade from the trees and the rocks near the falls.
 For a good quality tripod at a low cost I recommend a Sirui carbon fiber tripod.

 Remote Shutter Release

-Remote Shutter Releases are inexpensive, and when you’re photographing from a tripod you can take the photos without touching the camera, which can help to improve the sharpness of your photos.
+Remote shutter releases (cable release) are inexpensive, and when you’re photographing from a tripod you can take the photos without touching the camera, which can help to improve the sharpness of your photos.

 Neutral Density Filter